 At the same time, what seems at first to be a clear genre construction should find a way to transcend the obvious into a more abstract audiovisual form.
 It should detach from the genre system and rules and turn into a personal expression on the fervent social and political issues of current brazil.

 In 1990, Negu Gorriak played their first concert outside Herrera de la Mancha prison and later sold a VHS recording of the event.
-The tape became a symbol for followers of the Abertzale left.
-Jo ta ke is a video essay which uses images from the video and the directors own memories as its starting point.
+The tape became a symbol for followers of the Abertzale nationalist left wing.
+Jo ta ke is a video essay which uses images from the video and the director’s own memories as its starting point.
 It opens up reflections on the construction of national identity and the links between fatherland, father and patriotism.
 The project relates the author's political awakening in the politicised and polarised context of the Basque Country.

 Work-in-progress - Jo ta ke, director, co-writer and co-producer.

 2017 - Una alegría loca (Crazy Joy), direction, editing, sound and cinematography.

 2017 - Top bill for the LA OLA film showcase, direction, cinematography and editing.